 “You speak as if my agreement were a foregone conclusion,” she said; but I detected a fatalistic resignation creeping under her halfhearted protest.

 “Pray tell what, dear Mala, you intend to do if I manumit you this very day without first enrolling you in my escaped odalisque protection program.
 Will you return home—and bring ruin to your family when someone recognizes you as the sultan’s rightful sex slave?”
 In truth this was exceedingly unlikely.
 Not only was her appearance considerably altered, but the harem administration had never established, nor needed to establish, a task force for chasing down escaped odalisques.
-After the first few days it isn’t the difficulty of departing that holds women in the royal harem, but the incomparably luxurious lifestyle they enjoy there after their deflowering; for once a girl has crossed the threshold into the unrestrained pleasures of Oriental debauchery, self-regard compels her to justify the step with whatever semblance of logic she can call to mind—thus barring the return path with more potent spells than the sandstone door to an ifrit’s treasure room.
+After the first few days it isn’t the difficulty of departing that holds women in the imperial harem, but the incomparably luxurious lifestyle they enjoy there after their deflowering; for once a girl has crossed the threshold into the unrestrained pleasures of Oriental debauchery, self-regard compels her to justify the step with whatever semblance of logic she can call to mind—thus barring the return path with more potent spells than those protecting the sandstone door to an ifrit’s treasure room.
 Of course all this was unknown to Mala; and as we say in the bazaar, “Ignorance is the wellspring of profit.”

 “Hm.
 And how long must I act in your simulated odacalypse if I am to qualify for this ‘escaped odalisque protection program?’
 I need only appear a few times in the guise of the undead?” she asked.
 “Am I permitted to ree and scree as I will, or to haunt those who wronged me in life?
 Perhaps, for example, to terrify and torment the tax collectors who bankrupted my father and brought about my enslavement?
 Or,” she went on, starting to warm to the idea of returning as a vengeful spirit, “should I visit that childhood playmate who called me an ‘ugly little boy’ when I was late to develop, and traumatize her into a miscarriage with a series of sudden and alarming paranormal manifestations?
-Or better still—can you deny that I should curse the slaver who imprisoned me in a dry well with loud and public curses encompassing all who buy his products, so that he and his family and his family’s family will be ruined and cast out into the desert and eaten by scavengers after dying of thirst when I chase them from every spring, wadi, and oasis and watch them succumb to heat-stricken insanity in the vast and trackless desert to the south!?”
+Or better still—can you deny that I should curse the slaver who imprisoned me in a dry well with loud and public curses encompassing all his customers, so that he and his family and his family’s family will be ruined and cast out into the desert and eaten by scavengers after dying of thirst when I chase them from every spring, wadi, and oasis and watch them succumb to heat-stricken insanity in the vast and trackless desert to the south!?”
 As she went on her broken voice accelerated with a hellish glee that must have been fed by some subterranean fissure in her soul, her face shone with sweat and fever, and I wondered for a moment whether I really was bargaining with a vengeful spirit who had re-inhabited the body of my former faux-redhead.

 “Stop, stop, O odalisque, there is no need to list and insist at such length today; you will re-sicken yourself, and then where will we be?
 Yes, if you were to haunt your past enemies it would certainly increase the realism of your rise from the dead, and your enthusiasm for the task further speaks to your suitability.
 Fear not: despite your marked lack of qualifications I shall consider no other actress for the coveted leading role in my small zombie apocalypse simulation.”
 Witness, dear readers, the masterful salesmanship with which I reframed my plea for assistance as a charitable willingness to arrange preferential treatment for a needy applicant.
 “To slake your thirst for stardom I’ve even reserved multiple roles.
 You shall appear not only as the obstinate Oriental who disappeared from the well, but on at least one occasion in the guise of the redheaded Occidental virgin who fell into the river, so that, believing her death by zombification confirmed, the eunuchs will absolve me from any liability for her allegedly diseased delivery; and to burnish your public image I shall allow you to play other, more likeable characters once your acting skill has improved.
 I should say former redheaded virgin,” I appended a deflationary afterthought to bolster my bargaining position, “since, just as the first levitation causes a sudden and irreversible depreciation in the value of a newly purchased magic carpet, so your first night in the sultan’s bed has caused your price at auction to fall precipitously.”